h4md153v63n/CTFs/01_HTB/26_Jarvis.md

 ![image](https://github.com/h4md153v63n/CTFs/assets/5091265/1b967f4e-ba2b-4b6a-8025-0146eafa3e45)

-+ Try to start by checking for a UNION injection.
 + Add `AND 1=1;-- -` which is always true after **cod**. `-- -` comments out further SQL commands on that line.
 + The page url `http://10.10.10.143/room.php?cod=5%20AND%201=1;--%20-` displays correctly since **1=1** is always true.